flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 fmt.Println(acct) // Account
 ```

-Given an admin account instance, you can access the following properties and methods.
+Given an user account instance, you can access the following properties and methods.

 ## Username
-It returns the username of the admin account.
+It returns the username of the user account.
 ```go
 acct.Username() // "admin"
 ```

-## Permissions {#acct-perms}
+## Permissions
-It returns the [permissions](#permissions) of the admin account.
+It returns the [permissions](#permissions) of the user account.
 ```go
 acct.Permissions() // []string{"admin"}
 ```

 ## HasAllPerms
-Returns `true` if the admin account has all the given permissions.
-It can be used to check if an admin account has all the required permissions to access a certain part of the system.
+Returns `true` if the user account has all the given permissions.
+It can be used to check if an user account has all the required permissions to access a certain part of the system.
 ```go
 acct, _ := accountsApi.Find("admin")
 hasAll := acct.HasAllPerms([]string{"admin"})